Burakegekocabay/Burakegekocabay/README.md

 # 💫 About Me:
 Hi , I'm Burak Ege. <br>

-As a sophomore studying computer engineering, I am passionate about exploring the world of technology with a special interest in digital forensics.
+As a junior studying computer engineering, I am passionate about exploring the world of technology with a special interest in digital forensics.
 My GitHub reflects my journey as I learn and grow in the exciting field of computer engineering.

 ## 🌐 Socials: